takacsmark/takacsmark.github.io/get-started-with-docker-in-your-projects-through-examples.md

 I have set up the examples to be gradual with a gentle learning curve.
 I explain the steps in detail so that you can follow along.

 I hope you’ll enjoy the journey and acquire great skills.

+## Refund policy

+You may be able to return the book that you bought for a refund.
+We will consider your return if we receive your request within 7 days of the date of purchase.

+## Privacy policy

+We take your privacy seriously and will take all measures to protect your personal information.

+Any personal information received will only be used to fill your order.
+We will not sell or redistribute your information to anyone.

 <section class="row docker-book-landing-buttonline">
     <div class="small-12 columns text-center">